Methods for pitch analysis in contemporary popular music: phenomenological analysis of Primaal's commercial works: Introduction

+This article analyses pitch-related musical parameters in ten commercial tracks produced by \emph{Primaal}, an electronic music brand of the Hyper Music company whose works have been licensed by major international brands.
+The study was conducted in direct collaboration with the producers, Luc Leroy and Yann Mac\'e, who validated all observations and conclusions.
+Our analytical method applies phenomenological reduction \citep{husserl1983ideas,ferrara1984phenomenology}: we deliberately \emph{bracket} established theoretical frameworks---including score-based notation and conventional pitch models---and treat signal analysis as our primary transcription tool, weighted by equal-loudness contours to reflect perception \citep{iso2262023}.
+This approach allows pitch to be examined as it presents itself in the music, rather than through the lens of Western classical conventions.

+\paragraph{Pitch uncertainty.} A key goal for the producers is the manipulation of \emph{pitch uncertainty}, with the aim of creating an innovative and distinctive sound, enhancing perceptual richness, and boosting listener appeal.
+Comparable concerns have been documented in the music of the electronic producer Vitalic and others: single complex tones may be designed to evoke multiple pitches \citep{deruty2025multiple}, tones may be consistently slightly inharmonic, with the partials' positions determining a \emph{resultant tuning} \citep{deruty2025vitalictemperament,deruty2025emerging}, and frequencies often follow continuous trajectories \citep{deruty2025vitalictemperament}.
+This stands in sharp contrast to Western classical music, where tonal organisation and instrument design aim to \emph{disambiguate} pitch.

-Primaal is a project of the Hyper Music production company \citep{hypermusic}, referred to in \citet{deruty2022development} and \citet{deruty2022melatonin}.
-In 2022 and 2023, Primaal produced music for brands such as L'Or\'eal, Adidas, Vichy, Honda, GoPro, and Chanel.
+\paragraph{Hyper Music and Primaal.} Primaal is a project of the Hyper Music production company \citep{hypermusic}, referred to in \citet{deruty2022development} and \citet{deruty2022melatonin}.
 The producers recognise Trent Reznor, Daft Punk, Kanye West, Skrillex, and Rosalia as influences.
 Roland TR-808 bass tracks, common in popular music, especially hip-hop \citep{lavoie2020}, are key to Primaal's music.
-We therefore assume that Primaal's production techniques reflect shared practices in the music industry.

-We analyse ten songs: `Boom' (SM~C.1--3), `Cardinal' (C.4--6), `Danger' (C.7), `Elevate (C8--9)', `Fire!'
-(C.10), `R U Ready' (C.11), `Silver' (C.12), `Sweet Money' (C.13), `Whomp' (C.14--15), and `Yada Yada' (C.16), selected on the basis of stem availability.
-Nine of these are under contracts with Alter-K \citep{AlterK2024} or Just Isn't Music \citep{Justisntmusic2024}, with one used in the upcoming Netflix series `Supacell' and another in the `Chance' perfume ad.
-The worldwide diffusion of Primaal's music ensures that the music we analyse in this paper is widely heard.
-Synchronisation of music to media typically takes ten months to two years, so more songs may have been synchronised by the time this paper goes to press.
+We therefore assume that their production techniques reflect shared practices in the music industry.
+We analyse ten songs: `Boom', `Cardinal', `Danger', `Elevate', `\textexclamdown{}Fire!', `R U Ready', `Silver', `Sweet Money', `Whomp', and `Yada Yada', selected on the basis of stem availability.
+Some of these songs were used in the Netflix series `Supacell', in a worldwide Chanel ad for the `Chance' perfume, in a UK commercial for O2 telecommunications, in the Canadian film `The Wedding Banquet', in the French film `KO', in the US Major League Soccer stadium PA music, and in the US Qualcomm Summit Keynote 2025 PA music, ensuring that the music analysed here is widely heard.